Yoga Poses To Stay Cool

 Instead exploring our water element with gentle soothing flows, longer holds in asanas, visualisations and calming breathing techniques can be a great way to calm our agni, our “internal fire” and leave us feeling a little less frazzled, hot and bothered, clearer headed and cooler.

-Try this simple gentle yoga practice to help beat the heat.
+Try these simple cool yoga poses to help beat the heat.

 1. Sitali Or Sitkari Breath